The transition towards a post-petroleum society

 In the context of the transition towards a circular economy, waste management in the EU means changing the perception of ‘waste as a problem’ to ‘waste as a resource’.
 Building on the existing separate collection obligation for paper and cardboard, glass, metals and plastic, new separate collection rules will boost the quality of secondary raw materials and their uptake: hazardous household waste will have to be collected separately by 2022, bio-waste by 2023 and textiles by 2025.
 Separate collection allows not only to reduce the environmental impact of landfilling, but is also a prerequisite for transforming it into valuable resources, such as nutrients, materials or energy.

-As of today, the most common treatment methods for municipal bio-waste are composting and anaerobic digestion, respectively for compost production as well as digestate (which can also be used as a soil fertilizer) and biogas.
-In parallel, sewage sludge has been increasingly used in agriculture as a fertilizer or soil improver, encouraged by the Sewage Sludge Directive.
+As of today, the most common treatment methods for municipal bio-waste are composting and anaerobic digestion, respectively for compost production as well as digestate (which can also be used as a soil fertiliser) and biogas.
+In parallel, sewage sludge has been increasingly used in agriculture as a fertiliser or soil improver, encouraged by the Sewage Sludge Directive.
 These valorisation routes form a solid basis for bio-waste management and mark a clear improvement compared to landfilling, contributing to significantly reducing environmental impacts associated with OFMSW and SS.
 However, they do not fully capture the potential of these two waste streams and can then be combined with more advanced solutions, notably for the production of high added-value products.

 For more information on organic waste, read the EEA report on Bio-waste in Europe — turning challenges into opportunities.